ThienVie/pwd_manager/README.md

 I will just ask you one more time.
 You only has two options: `y` for 'yes' and `n` for 'no'.

-If you enter `y`, then you have to wait for 4 seconds.
-It only checks, if it has been 'deleted' or not.
+If you enter `y` then it will check, if the alias has been 'deleted' or not.
-Don't worry, the password is only in the trashcan.
-You can recover it.

 ### **Quit**
 You just quit.